-EarlyVentures must have the following forms on file for each child:
+EarlyVentures must have the following information on file for each child:

 - 1. EarlyVentures contract for services

-- 2. Emergency card
+- 2. Emergency information

 - 3. Immunization record

 - 4. Healthcare summary (completed by your child's doctor)

 - 5. Infant dietary instructions (if applicable)

 - 6. Health updates

-Children may not attend Early Ventures until all forms are completed and up-to-date.
+Children may not attend EarlyVentures until all information is in and forms are completed and up-to-date.
 It is the family's responsibility to keep us informed of changes in your child's file (for example, changes in employment, phone number, address, authorized contacts, etc.) Please submit these changes in writing.